British Airways and Tesco have decided to part ways. The option to convert your Tesco Clubcard points into Avios is ending soon.

 If you’ve been collecting Avios seriously for less than five years, you won’t understand how fundamental Tesco Clubcard used to be.

 You won’t look at the package below and shudder …..

-Share your best or most notorious Tesco Clubcard deal in the comments and I will run a special article in a few days.
+Share your best or most notorious Tesco Clubcard deal in the comments.
 Most of them pre-date Head for Points (so pre-2012) so we are going back a long way.

 For more information …..